BenRodProd/BenRodProd/README.md

 My Name is *Benjamin Rodenstein*, I am currently participating in the bootcamp **Neue Fische** to deepen my skills in Web Development.

+- Here I learned
+- React
+- Next
+- Styled Components
+- Mongo DB
+- Agile Programming
-- Here I learned React, Next, Styled Components, Agile Programming, usage of Kanban Boards and much more!
+- usage of Kanban Boards
+- and much more!

 I already achieved the Certificates for